 A re-issue of a dataset must have the update number of the last update applied to the dataset, and use the same Edition number.

-Update comment Comment for describing the change introduced by an update.

 Issue date Date up to which the Data Producer has incorporated all applicable changes.
 The issue date must be greater than the previous issue date of the dataset.

 In order to cancel a dataset, an update dataset file is created for which the Edition number must be set to 0.
-This message is only used to cancel a Base dataset file.
+This method is only used to cancel a Base dataset file.
 Where a dataset is cancelled and its name is reused at a later date, the issue date must be greater than the issue date of the cancelled dataset.
 When the dataset is cancelled it must be removed from the system.

 An Exchange Set may contain Base dataset files and update dataset files for the same datasets.
 Under these circumstances the update dataset files must follow on in the correct sequential order from the last update applied to the Base dataset file.